 Competitive Game Play

-For the truly competitive gamer then the cost to FPS might be too much of a cost there are regular 16:9 gaming monitors that have refresh rates over 200 that are less expensive than most ultrawides.
+For the truly competitive gamer then the cost to FPS of an ultrawide might be too much of a cost there are regular 16:9 gaming monitors that have refresh rates over 200 that are less expensive than most ultrawides.

 There is also more support for 16:9 monitors meaning there is more competition and so cheaper prices.
 There are 25 inch monitors for just $230 that sport 240 FPS and 1 millisecond response times.
-For a competitive gamer this is far more appealing than some extra real estate on the sides of the screen, especially if all they are normally looking at is the center.
+For a competitive gamer this is far more appealing than some extra real estate on the sides of the screen, especially if all they are normally looking at is the center of the screen.

 This is not to mention some of the more competitive games like Over Watch don’t even let you use 21:9 resolutions because they consider it too much of an advantage.
 So that is a lot of money to pay for a feature you cannot use.